-I had a chance to exchange emails with Mr. Gabor Lukacs, 33 year old mathematician from Halifax, Nova Scotia, who has been fighting with airlines for the past few years for numerous reasons, including the rights of plus-size passenger.
+I had a chance to exchange emails with Mr. Gabor Lukacs, 33-year-old mathematician from Halifax, Nova Scotia, who has been fighting with airlines for the past few years for numerous reasons, including the rights of plus-size passengers.

 Happy to present you an advocate of the cause, who has been very in demand recently and who was seen and heard in numerous outlets in the past few days, including Canadian national television CBC.

 Not all the actions that you have filed up to now are regarding passengers of size; what are the other passengers’ rights you are fighting for because you feel they are baffled?

 Currently, I have an ongoing complaint jointly with a passenger about Air Canada having two different sets of policies with respect to reimbursement of expenses for delay: one that is public, which pretends to comply with the Montreal Convention, and one which is kept confidential, which provides much lower amounts.
 It is the latter that is being applied in practice, and it is illegal.